 House | 4 bedrooms | sleeps 8

 Situated some 200 metres up from the waters edge in the fashionable Kömurluk area of Kalkan is this 4 bedroomed (all en suite) fully serviced luxury villa with pool.
 Just 10 minutes walk from the shops, restaurants and harbour of central Kalkan, the villa is conveniently located whilst offering a degree of privacy, exclusivity and superb direct sea views.
-The policy of the villa owners is to reinvest regularly in decor and facilities to ensure the property remains fully up to date and the villa was substantially renovated ahead of the 2012 season.
+The policy of the villa owners is to reinvest regularly in decor and facilities to ensure the property remains fully up to date.
 The owners and their family regularly use the villa which is more like a luxurious sea side home than the usual holiday rental!

-Villa Kumanluk has four bedrooms, each with luxurious en suite shower and WC and air conditioning as well as celing fans.
-The stunning masterbedroom suite has completely uninterrupted views across Kalkan bay and direct access on to a spectacular balcony.
+Villa Kumanluk has four bedrooms, each with luxurious en suite shower and WC and air conditioning as well as ceiling fans.
+The stunning master bedroom suite has completely uninterrupted views across Kalkan bay and direct access on to a spectacular balcony.
 Two double bedded rooms (one ground floor) each also have sea views.
 The fourth bedroom has two single beds, providing flexibility for families.

 Downstairs is a spacious through lounge/ kitchen dining area looking out to the sea.
 The very contemporary kitchen area has all Bosch appliances and is generously stocked with all utensils.
 The lounge area is also contemporary, with flat screen TV/DVD, and I-Pod dock system and Wi-Fi internet access.
 Floors throughout the villa are in cool white marble.